Joh201/capital-quiz/README.md

 ![end of game](assets/images/endofgame.PNG)

 ## Future Features
-* Increase the number of questions to include all the capitals of the world
+* Increase the number of questions to include all the capitals of the world.

 ## Data Model
 <p>Two text files are used to store the country and capital city information.
 These files are then read into the program and stored in their respective list.<br>